-We also believe we are on track to begin screening and recruiting patients in mid-2021 in our Phase 3 GLOW study in patients with non-proliferative Diabetic Retinopathy without DME, although we are not planning for this study and indication to be included in our initial BLA filing given the long timeframe we expect to be required to recruit patients in this chronic, more preventive disease indication.
+We also believe we are on track to begin screening and recruiting patients in August 2021 in our Phase 3 GLOW study in patients with non-proliferative Diabetic Retinopathy without DME, although we are not planning for this study and indication to be included in our initial BLA filing given the long timeframe we expect to be required to recruit patients in this chronic, more preventive disease indication.

-This expanded pivotal program for KSI-301 reflects our conviction in KSI-301 (and our ABC Platform) and seeks labeling at launch that is supportive of a broad range of individualized dosing intervals, from every 4-week dosing up to once every 20-week dosing for wAMD patients; from every 4-week dosing up to once every 24-week dosing for DME patients; and from every 4-week dosing up to once every 8-week dosing for RVO patients.
+This expanded pivotal program for KSI-301 reflects our conviction in KSI-301 (and our ABC Platform) and seeks labeling at launch that is supportive of a broad range of individualized dosing intervals, from every 4-week dosing up to once every 20-week dosing for wAMD patients; from every 4-week dosing up to once every 8-week dosing for RVO patients.

-This conviction is also reflected in our concurrent manufacturing efforts, notably increasing the capacity of our dedicated IBEX manufacturing facility by 70% (to more than ten million doses per year) and also our continued efforts towards the potential of early commercial availability of our prefilled syringe, both key efforts supportive of strong early commercial uptake.
+This conviction is also reflected in our concurrent manufacturing efforts, notably our dedicated IBEX manufacturing facility and also our continued efforts towards the potential of early commercial availability of our pre-filled syringe, both key efforts supportive of strong early commercial uptake.